133 - The Past Times with Wil Anderson

 A perfect match.

-The dispute as to whether Miss Fremont's name is Jesse or Anne has been decided by both parties.
+Settled.
+The dispute as to whether Miss Fremont's name is Jesse or Ann has been decided by the like that she didn't weigh in.

+Right.
 By the publication of her father, Colonel Benton's will.

-Her name is Jesse.
+Her name is jesse jesse and

-So there was big talk around town that Jesse Ann was called Jesse or Anne, and nobody could work out whether her name was Anne or Jesse.
+talk around town that jesse ann was called jesse or ann and nobody could work out whether her name was anne or jesse and it turns out in her father's will

 steep drop-off from all the murder stories, isn't it?

+Hey, who is that guy in the garden?
 We don't know, but her name is Jesse Ann.
+Isn't that crazy?

-As soon as the Millipede guy walks out of town, they're like now, back to this Jesse Ann.
+As soon as the Millipede guy walks out of town, they're like, now back to this Jesse Ann.

-one side of the town starts sending Jesse, the other one's Jenny Ann.
+One side of the town starts sending Jesse, the other one's Jenny Ann.

 We'll find anything to divide us.

-We just like being right or wrong and angry, we don't actually care.
+We just like being right or wrong and angry.
+We don't actually care.

+A deadly color.
 The new Azoff green of the Paris spring fashions is dyed with such poisonous materials

 that the seamstresses who prick their fingers while sewing it lose the use of their hands.
+Holy shit.

+And the leaves.
 They lose the use of their hands.

-Back to the hands.
+Hands again.
+Yeah, back to the hands.

 It feels like the editor of this paper has like the kind of reverse Quentin Tarantino thing.

+You know, he's always got like close-ups of feet in his stuff.
 This was like, yes, and then here's another story about something that happened to a hand.

 Have I told you anything about the time I saw a woman put her finger in soup?

 This is a paper.
+I know, but I don't.

+Wow.
 She burned.

 I asked if I could lick it.
+Sir?
+I don't know.

 How great are arms?